Rana-lab279/Data-analysis-/README2.md

 ---

 ## Methodology

 **1- Data Cleaning & Editing**
     - Responses were standardized, e.g. "ye" was changed to "yes"
-    - Variables were aligned and decimals were removed from selected variables
+- Autumaticly recode `Gender`, `Hx Diabetes` `Hx Hypertension', `HxCKD' from string to numeric.
+- Recode the new variables (1=0), (2=1) to the new variables `Gender3`, `Hypertension3`, `Diabetes3`, and `CKD3'.
+- Delete the variables created from automatic recoding to avoid confusion.
-    - The "change in fasting blood sugar" variable was deleted due to missing data and a new one was created using the formula ` Change = FastingBloodSugarPost -FastingBloodSugarPre`
+    - The variable "FastingSugarChange" was deleted due to missing data and a new one was created with the same name using the formula ` FastingSugarChange = FastingSugarPost - FastingBloodSugarPre`
+- Variables were aligned, values labeled and decimals were removed from some variables

  ** 2- Descriptive Statistics**
     - Frequencies and percentages were calculated for gender and comorbidities